bipface/galkomponents/readme.md

-﻿Galkomponents — UI components for galleries.
+Galkomponents — UI components for galleries.

 Currently only one component is implemented: the *Property Sheet*.